 In this article, we’re taking a closer look at the impact of drugs in Los Angeles.

 Drugs in Los Angeles

-LA’s drug history starts early, with the prohibition of opiates and cocaine in 1914, and a rise in crime as patients addicted to previously legal substances found themselves going through illegal channels to get their fix.
-Since then, the county has been fighting a war on drugs, and their impact in the community.
+LA’s drug history starts early, with the prohibition of opiates and cocaine in 1914 and a rise in crime as patients addicted to previously legal substances found themselves going through illegal channels to get their fix.
+Since then, the county has been fighting a war on drugs and their impact on the community.

 Here are the negative impacts of drugs in Los Angeles.

 When crack cocaine became a recognized problem in black communities throughout Los Angeles, the response was to crank up the militarization of local police and focus on the problem.

 The result was a 100:1 ratio of crack cocaine to powdered cocaine court cases and a disproportionate amount of African American men in prison.
 Within black communities, the reactions were split.

 Many supported drastic measures against drug use and encouraged the militarization of local police as a necessary means to a safer neighborhood.
 Many others perceived it as a farce meant to oppress men of color, send the country’s black youth to prison instead of school, and sow the racial divide.

 It’s an incredibly controversial topic – and the effects of the crackdown on crack are visible today.
 Mass incarceration is a common issue in America, and the war on drugs – especially marijuana and crack cocaine, the drugs of choice in black neighborhoods – is at the forefront.